[[WMG: The Charming Family Tree]]

 Regina is the adoptive mother of Henry.
 She is also the stepmother of Snow, making her also Henry's step-great grandmother on Emma's side, and Emma's step-grandmother by extension.
 This would also mean that Cora, Regina's mother, is their step-great great grandmother and step-great grandmother respectively.

-His great grandfather is Peter Pan, while Zelena, the Wicked Witch of the West, is both his step-aunt and step-great aunt as well.
+His great grandfather is Peter Pan and his great grandmother is the infamous "black fairy".
+Meanwhile Zelena, the Wicked Witch of the West, is both his step-aunt and step-great aunt as well.

 No wonder the characters on the show spent all of five seconds trying to work this out.
 It'd drive anyone mad.